aishmoitra/Google-Data-Analytics-Capstone---Case-Study-2/README.md

 **PROCESS**

-1.	**Tools Used**: I chose MySQL for my analysis because I was working with a large dataset.
+1.	**Tools I Used**: I chose MySQL for my analysis because I was working with a large dataset.
 I also chose Tableau and R for data visualizations.

 2.	**Database Creation**: I created a database called fitbit_dataset_1 to store data from December 3, 2016, to November 4, 2016, which included 11 tables.
 Additionally, I set up another database named fitbit_dataset_2 for data from December 4, 2016, to December 5, 2016, which contained 18 tables.

 3.	**Data Exploration**: To understand the structure of the 29 tables across both databases, I used the DESCRIBE function.
 This helped me get a clear view of the table schemas.
 I also employed the SELECT * FROM function to explore the data within these tables.

 4.	**Data Selection for Analysis**: Since my analysis focused on daily activities, I decided to work exclusively with the data from fitbit_dataset_2.
 From this dataset, I selected the following tables for my analysis:
-- dailyactivity_merged.csv
+    a. dailyactivity_merged.csv
-- heartrate_seconds_merged.csv
+    b. heartrate_seconds_merged.csv
-- sleepday_merged.csv
+    c. sleepday_merged.csv
-- weightloginfo_merged.csv
+    d. weightloginfo_merged.csv

 This structured approach allowed me to effectively manage and analyze the Fitbit data, focusing on the insights that matter most.